Frequently Asked Questions

-Sunfiber is a galactomannan based soluble dietary fiber made from hydrolyzed guar gum.
+Sunfiber, also known as Partially Hydrolyzed Guar Gum (PHGG) or Guar Fiber, is a galactomannan based soluble dietary fiber made from guar beans.
 It is a versatile powder that can be easily added to a wide variety of foods, beverages and supplements.
-Sunfiber does not impact the flavor, color, texture, or aroma of the products to which it is added.
+Sunfiber does not negatively impact the flavor, color, texture, or aroma of the products to which it is added.
 It offers an easy way to increase fiber in the diet using consumers favorite foods and beverages.

 Sunfiber is a truly regulating dietary fiber that helps to normalize the digestive system.
 It is clinically shown to be effective at regulating occasional diarrhea and occasional constipation.
 Sunfiber is an excellent prebiotic for maintaining digestive health and microflora balance.
 It is tasteless, colorless, odorless, gluten free, and 100% water-soluble.